awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-settings.md

 *Example*

 The following example shows how to enable OpenSSH on an instance, and to add the public key for the instance to the authorized keys folder\.
-This configuration works only on instances running Windows Server 2019\.
+This configuration works only on instances running Windows Server 2019 and later versions\.

 ```
 task: enableOpenSsh